DoctorKhan/The-Cosmic-Game-Book/src/95_archive/020_introduction_the_final_question.md

-# Introduction: The Final Question
+# Chapter 16: Introduction: The Final Question

 > *"The one remains, the many change and pass;
 > Heaven's light forever shines, Earth's shadows fly;